For organizations who recognize the link between workplace culture and productivity, what are the key considerations to be aware of?

 90% of Gen Z employees, 73% of millennials, 88% of employees aged 38-52, and 83% aged 53 and older report that incentives for innovation enhance their performance and productivity.

 - Remember that a ‘good’ culture is subjective, but critical.

 When comparing culture to workspace and technology, executives unanimously agree that strong company culture remains critical to improving employee trust (87%), motivation (83%) and wellbeing (69%) within the organization

 There’s no one-size-fits-all solution to creating a positive office culture: culture depends on the needs and values of every employee.
 And productivity cannot be created with a great office culture alone.
 The latter must be inspired through an optimal workplace combining technology, creativity and teamwork.

-Recent studies have shown that digital transformation is a real challenge for Operations teams in organisations of all sectors of the economy.
+Recent studies have shown that digital transformation is a real challenge for Operations teams in organizations of all sectors of the economy.
 Did you know that 47 percent of Canadian employees work outside of their primary office for half of the week or more and 71% of data breaches are caused inadvertently due to careless use or negligence?
 4,5

-Empowering your digital workforce to boost productivity, seamlessly collaborate with co-workers and clients, and get secure access to information without compromising data security has become a prime objective for many mid to large-sized organisations.
+Empowering your digital workforce to boost productivity, seamlessly collaborate with co-workers and clients, and get secure access to information without compromising data security has become a prime objective for many mid to large-sized organizations.